Canvas Course Setup

 The final step is to make your Canvas course visible to students.
 Publish your new Academic Module so your students can access the content and activities.
 Remember there are 3 levels to publishing your content/course.
 This short video will show you how Import and Publish so that students can access your canvas course.
 [3:31 min]

-▶ Link to video guidance for step by step instruction on how to Publish your new Academic Module
+▶ Link to video guidance for step by step instructions on how to Publish your new Academic Module